daicang/Leetcode/README.md

 My leetcode solutions, mostly in Python.

-Note: convert to Python3 after 2020
+Note: After 2020, Python major version changed from 2 to 3